wenwen357951/Hackathon-WarehouseIV/README.md

 2 - Enter the laradock folder and rename .env.example to .env.
 > cp .env.example .env

-3 - Run your containers:
+3 - Run the containers:
 > make start